slint-ui/slint/docs/langref/src/expressions.md

 # Expressions

 Expressions are a powerful way to declare relationships and connections in your user interface.
-They are typically used to combine basic arithmetic with access to properties of other elements.
+They´re typically used to combine basic arithmetic with access to properties of other elements.
 When these properties change, the expression is automatically re-evaluated and a new value is assigned to the property the expression is associated with:

 ```slint,no-preview
 export component Example {